gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Customization guide.md

 ### Single Page

-By default, the Gini Capture SDK is configured to capture single page documents.
+By default, the Gini Bank SDK is configured to capture single page documents.
 No further configuration is required for this.

 ### Multi-Page